ATLAS SENIOR LIVING CORONAVIRUS PREPAREDNESS & RESPONSE

 - All associates will receive infection control training, including but not limited to hand washing and proper coughing protocols.

-- Community leadership team will monitor to ensure proper infection control procedures are being followed.
+- Community leadership team will monitor to ensuring proper infection control procedures are being followed.

-- Associates entering a symptomatic resident room must wear full personal protective equipment including a mask, face shield, gown, and gloves until negative test results have been confirmed or the isolation period concludes.
+- Associates entering a symptomatic resident room must wear full personal protective equipment including mask, face shield, gown and gloves until negative test result have been confirmed or isolation period concludes.
 Established PPE disposal will be followed.

-§ Any visitor exhibiting cold, or flu-like symptoms are encouraged to postpone visiting until symptom-free for 72 hours
+- Any visitor exhibiting cold, or flu-like symptoms is encouraged to postpone visiting until symptom free for 72 hours

 - Individuals will be encouraged but not mandated to wear face coverings for the duration of the visit.

-- Tours must complete sign-in documentation upon entering the community.
+- Tours must complete sign in documentation upon entering community.
 Masks will be on hand to dispense as desired.

-- Tours must obey guidelines set forth by the community.
+- Tours must obey guidelines set forth by community

-- Associates will complete the sign-in process when reporting to work and will inform directly to the supervisor of feeling unwell or of any flu/cold-like symptoms.
+- Associates will complete sign in process when reporting to work and will inform direct supervisor of feeling unwell or of any flu/cold like symptoms.
 Masks are encouraged as staff desires but not mandated.
-Masks will be made mandatory based on County, State, or Federal guidance that could be issued.
+Masks will be made mandatory prn based on County, State, or Federal guidance that could be issued.

 Third Party Caregiver Visits:

-- Third-party caregivers are encouraged to wear appropriate face coverings throughout the visit.
+- Third-party caregivers are encouraged to wear appropriate face coverings throughout duration of visit.

-- Third-party associates will need to show proof of fit test in event of COVID positives in our community or double mask in times of outbreak.
-Proper approved respirator N95 will need to be utilized when positives are present.
+- Third party associates will need to show proof of fit test in event of COVID positives in our community or double mask in times of outbreak.
+Proper approved respirator N95 will need utilized when positives are present.